awvwgk/oneqmc/README.md

 ### Dealing with out-of-memory errors

-There are several strategies that can employed for very large molecules that would naively cause OOM errors.
+There are several strategies that can be employed for very large molecules that would naively cause OOM errors.

 1. Reduce `--electron-batch-size` and set `--mol-batch-size` equal to the number of GPUs.
 1. Passing `--local-energy-chunk-size` will cause the local energy to be evaluated sequentially in blocks of the given size.
 For example, running with `--electron-batch-size 512 --local-energy-chunk-size 128` will compute local energies in 4 passes.